-Clinical Preceptors will evaluate the performance of the MUSC student through ELMS by CORE (www.corehighered.com).
+Clinical Preceptors will evaluate the performance of the MUSC student through MedatraxTM Data Tracking System (https://np.medatrax.com).
 Each Clinical Instructor will be assigned a username and password to access the case evaluation tool.
 The evaluation criteria for a student procedure is the following: